quicwg/base-drafts/draft-ietf-quic-transport.md

 frame in the probe.

 Receiving a PATH_CHALLENGE frame from a peer indicates that the peer is probing for reachability on a path.
-An endpoint sends a PATH_RESPONSE in response as per
+An endpoint sends a PATH_RESPONSE frame in response, as per {{migrate-validate}}.
-{{migrate-validate}}.

 PATH_CHALLENGE, PATH_RESPONSE, NEW_CONNECTION_ID, and PADDING frames are
 "probing frames", and all other frames are "non-probing frames".
 A packet